Abstract

 Culture in this present study is defined as “the collective programming of the mind that distinguished the members of one group or category of people from others” (Hofstede, Hofstede, & Minkov, 2010, p.
 6).
 According to Hofstede Insights (2018a), there are six dimensions of national culture (cultural value orientation), which are as follows: (a) power distance—this dimension represents the preservation/care of the unbalanced power distribution between individuals and groups in a society; (b) Individualism versus collectivism—collectivism represents a perspective that refers in its ingroup, where self-image is appreciated as “we” instead of “I,” and loyalty toward ingroup is valued highly.
 Meanwhile, individualism represents matters as the opposite of collectivism; (c) Masculinity versus femininity—masculinity represents societal preference on competition (not cooperation), assertion (not modesty) of achievement, and quality of life (success in material terms); (d) Uncertainty avoidance—this dimension represents the attitude toward ambiguous or even mysterious matters, whether one tries to control it or let it progress naturally; (e) Long-term orientation versus short-term normative orientation—long-term orientation represents caution and the effort in preparing for the future; (f) Indulgence versus restraint—indulgence represents life enjoyment and democratization of gratification.

 In the process of forming the construct on a particular concept, individuals refer to information they have and psychological distance between the individual and that concept (Trope, Liberman, & Wakslak, 2007).
 Trope and Liberman (2010) explained that there are four dimensions of psychological distance that affects mental construal (the view whether an incident or object is concrete or abstract), which are as follows: (a) spatial/physical distance—this illustrates to what degree a matter or item or incident is viewed as ambiguous or concrete; (b) Social distance—this illustrates how far a matter is perceived to be close or far, similar or different from what is known by an individual; (c) Temporal distance—this illustrates to what extend a matter is perceived to have time urgency or not going to happen in the near future; (d) Hypothetical distance—this illustrates how a matter is perceived to be real or imagined, possible or impossible, and likely or unlikely.
 Psychological distance is operationally defined as the amount/weight on the level in the four dimensions.
 In this study, construal dimensions on the individual level were hypothesized to be related with the intention to use/adopt Bitcoin.
-Explanation of the hypotheses is elaborated in the following subheading (
+Explanation of the hypotheses is elaborated in the following subheading (The Role of Individual’s Construal Level or Psychological Distance).

 The Role of Uncertainty Avoidance National Culture